projectcalico/calico/docs/source/etcd-architecture.rst

 -----------------

 Calico deploys a BGP client on every node that also hosts a :ref:`calico-felix-component`.
-The role of the BGP client is read routing state that :ref:`calico-felix-component` programs into the kernel and distribute it around the data center.
+The role of the BGP client is to read routing state that :ref:`calico-felix-component` programs into the kernel and distribute it around the data center.

 In Calico, this BGP component is most commonly `BIRD`_, though any BGP client that can draw routes from the kernel and distribute them is suitable in this